Environment Variables

 env:

-# Use cat_name from parent env
+# Use cat_name value declared in parent env for substitution

 name: "cat $cat_name"

-# Outputs "cat tomcat"
+# Outputs cat tomcat

-script: echo $name
+script: echo $nameimports Example

-is an array, variables declared in earlier files affect later array elements.
+Property values in imports and in declared files will undergo variable substitution.
+If imports is an array, variables declared in earlier files are effective for later array elements.

 # env1.yml